 There is no specific trigger or exact time when a midlife crisis takes its course.
 There are many different factors at play here, both psychological and physical.
 As you get older, your body naturally changes.
 First and foremost is your hormone level.
 As a man, you produce less testosterone at a certain age, your hair turns gray or goes bye-bye, wrinkles adorn your face and your potency slowly diminishes.

 As a woman, you're entering menopause.
 Hot flashes, sleep disturbances, inner restlessness and other symptoms that occur in about two-thirds of women remind you every day that the clock is ticking.
 Rising age is also noticeable in your appearance.
 You look in the mirror and see that you're not the youngster you were 20 years ago.
 Such moments make you aware that you have grown older.
-And those moments when you realize that can cause anxiety.
+And these moments, when you realize that, can be Fears cause.

 This brings us to the psyche.
-The realization that you've already lived half your life can hit you like a slap in the face if you've always frantically suppressed the topic until now.
-So you start questioning whether you've achieved all your goals, doubting your decisions, and thinking more and more about whether your age will limit you in the future.
-This is the point at which people who slip into a midlife crisis throw themselves into life all the more.
-They want to prove to others, but especially to themselves, that they can still keep up and that age can't touch them at all.
+The realization that you have already lived half of your life can hit you like a slap in the face if you have always frantically suppressed the topic until now.
+So you start to question whether you have lived all your Goals achieved you doubt your decisions and think more and more about whether your age will limit you in the future.
+This is the point at which people slipping into a midlife crisis throw themselves into life all the more.
+They want to prove to others, but especially to themselves, that they can still keep up and that age can't harm them at all.

 These are the most common symptoms of a midlife crisis

 When it comes to what is typical of a midlife crisis, there could hardly be more clichés.
 Women cut and dye their hair and renew their closet.
 Men buy a motorcycle and go in search of a young partner.
 These are just a few of the stamps that like to be put on people in middle age.